-During my more than fifteen years as a researcher, I’ve studied people’s experiences and lifeworlds, questioned deeply held assumptions, and synthesized insights into evaluations and strategies that inspire services, designs, policies, community engagement, and culture change.
-I specialize in global field research and sensemaking projects.
-The numbers might tell you what people do, I can show you how and why.
+I study human experiences and contexts, uncover patterns and assumptions, and synthesize findings to inspire services, designs, strategies, and change.
+I specialize in field research, community development, evaluation, and sensemaking projects.
+The numbers might tell you what people do, I can show you how and why (and what it means).

 I’ve conducted and supervised over 30 research and development projects in diverse sociocultural and technological settings.
 For example, I’ve facilitated drip irrigation design research with farmers in Africa, consulted on sustainable development projects, studied the cultural and ecological basis of infanticide in Ghana, and observed American physician and patient experiences with new technologies in the clinic.